syncfusion-content/blazor-docs/blazor/scheduler/virtual-scrolling.md

 # Virtual Scrolling in Blazor Scheduler Component

-To achieve better performance in the Scheduler when loading a large number of resources and events, we have added virtual scrolling support in the timeline views to load a large set of resources and events instantly as you scroll.
+To achieve better performance in the Scheduler when loading a large number of resources and events, virtual scrolling support has been added in the timeline views to load a large set of resources and events instantly as you scroll.
 You can dynamically load large number of resources and events in timeline view of the Scheduler by setting `true` to the `AllowVirtualScrolling` property within the timeline view-specific settings.
 The virtual loading of events is possible in Agenda view, by setting `AllowVirtualScrolling` property to `true` within the agenda view specific settings.

 ```cshtml
 @using Syncfusion.Blazor.Schedule